bluesky-social/atproto-website/content/specs/auth.md

 Because authorization flows are security-critical, any caching of identity resolution should choose cache lifetimes carefully.
 Cache lifetimes of less than 10 minutes are recommended for auth flows specifically.

-TODO: bluesky implementation doesn't actually differentiate cache lifetimes by use-case in our systems/apps yet

 The resolved DID should be bound to the overall auth session and should be used as the primary account identifier within client app code.
 Handles (when verified) are acceptable to display in user interfaces, but may change over time and need to be re-verified periodically.
 When passing an account identifier through to the Authorization Server as part of the Authorization Request in the `login_field`, it is recommended to use the exact account identifier supplied by the user (handle or DID) to ensure any sign-in flow is consistent (users might not recognize their own account DID).

 At the end of the auth flow, when the client does an initial token fetch, the Authorization Server must return the account DID in the `sub` field of the JSON response body.
 If the entire auth flow started with an account identifier, it is critical for the client to verify that this DID matches the expected DID bound to the session earlier; the linkage from account to Authorization Server will already have been verified in this situation.